Florida vs Texas Salary Comparison (2026)

 Frequently asked questions

-On the income-tax line: yes, at every income level.
-On total cost of living, the answer depends on housing, insurance, and personal lifestyle factors.
-Run our calculator and compare against your specific budget.
+On the income-tax line, yes, at every income level.
+On the total household budget, the answer depends on housing, insurance, and individual choices.
+Use the calculator above and compare against your specific numbers.

 How do I actually change residency?

-Establish a Texas address, get a Texas driver's license within 90 days, register to vote here, update HR and brokerage addresses, and file a part-year return for your old state covering the period you lived there.
-See our Moving to Texas Tax Guide.
+Establish a Texas address, get a Texas driver's license within 90 days, register to vote, update your employer's HR address, and file a part-year return for your old state covering the days you lived there.
+The Moving to Texas guide has the full checklist.